slviajero/tinybasic/examples/02digital/README.md

 PINM in BASIC can have the argument 0 for INPUT, 1 for OUTPUT and 2 for INPUT_PULLUP

-PLAY is the Arduino tone command
+PLAY is the Arduino tone() command, PLAY with a zero argument as frequency is noTone()

 Use DATA and READ to store data, use DIM to dimension arrays